-Figure 5 Fritillary butterflies are likely subjects in our close-up photo sessions.
+Figure 5 Fritillary butterflies are likely subjects in our closeup photo sessions.

-Figure 6 Using LED lamps indoors is a successful way to photograph butterflies while creating pleasing light such as the backlight used on this one.
+Figure 6 Using LED lamps indoors is a successful way to photograph butterflies while creating pleasing light such as the backlight used on this great-spangled fritillary.

 Image Review